 Two problems here: first, it has been done and done.
 Second, it’s such a broad topic.
 If you must write a song for your beloved, try comparing them to something novel (You’re the ketchup on my fries/The whipped cream on my pumpkin pies) or, as would a good novelist, find a “telling detail” that implies, rather than states, important things about the beloved or the relationship.
 When Ingrid Michaelson sings, “I’ll buy you Rogaine when you start losing all your hair,” this tells us in a subtle but powerful way that not only is she willing to run mundane errands for her beloved, but also that she’s in this for the long haul, even though she knows her beloved will not always be young and beautiful.
 That’s a lot to say in one line!
 Plus it does not sound all sappy and embarrassing the way so many love songs do.

-If this description makes writing look like a clean, linear process, you should know that in practice most writers jump back and forth between the steps (or skip them entirely) quite a lot.
+If this description makes writing lyrics look like a clean, linear process, you should know that in practice most writers jump back and forth between the steps (or skip them entirely) quite a lot.
 As you draft, you may find you need to go back and fiddle with your topic; you may perform a song and then realize you need to go back and revise or even replace a whole verse.
-This is a messy, imprecise craft, so please use my process as a starting point but don’t feel beholden to it.
+This is a messy, imprecise craft, so please use my (or any other) process as a starting point but don’t feel beholden to it.

 I cannot say this enough: make sure you separate your drafting from revision!
 If you get caught up in “fixing” everything before you write it down, you are likely to psych yourself out and not finish anything.

 Good writers also read a lot.
-If you want to write lyrics or poetry, find some poets whose work you enjoy (they need not be “great” poets) and immerse yourself in their work.
+If you want to write lyrics or poetry, find some poets whose work you enjoy (they need not be “important” poets) and immerse yourself in their work.
 Read it out loud!
 Some of my favorites are Rudyard Kipling, Robert Service, Wallace McRae, Ogden Nash, and Les Barker.
 Your taste will differ, of course.